valentingarnier/onlineResume/content/project/etxe/index.md

 ---
 title: Etxe
-summary: Personal project: A mobile app for home rental in Lausanne
+summary: A mobile app for home rental in Lausanne.
 tags:
 - 2
 - Swift